 What Is Hypoparathyroidism?

 Your neck has four pea-sized glands called the parathyroid glands.
-Hyperparathyroidism happens when they don't make enough parathyroid hormone (PTH), are surgically removed, are damaged or when your body is resistant to that hormone.
-PTH controls the blood level of important vitamins and minerals such as vitamin D and calcium.
+Hypoparathyroidism happens when they don't make enough parathyroid hormone (PTH), are surgically removed, are damaged, or when your body is resistant to that hormone.
+The condition can also be hereditary.
+PTH controls the blood level of important vitamins and minerals such as vitamin D, calcium, and phosphorus.

 You may also have hypoparathyroidism because you have another condition that affects how much PTH is in your body, such as a low magnesium level.

 Hypoparathyroidism has a link to several other health conditions, including:

 Your body uses calcium to keep your nerves, muscles, and heart working.
 Low levels of calcium can result in symptoms ranging from mild to severe muscle spasms, tingling, heart problems, and seizures.
 The good news is you can treat the condition.